Elico-Corp/odoo-addons/tasks_modification_wizard/README.rst

 Tasks modification wizard
 =========================

-This module extends the functionality of project to support ... and allow you to ...
+This module extends the functionality of project and adds a wizard to mass editing basic information for the tasks".

 Installation
 ============